sandstreamdev/sandcoding/guidelines/github-pages.md

-# Github pages
+# GitHub pages

-If you have some example application that is only frontend app then you can use `Github pages` to make it work online.
+If you have some example application that is a frontend-only app then you can use [GitHub Pages](https://pages.github.com/) to make it work online.

-Us following [project](https://github.com/tschaub/gh-pages) to just deploy with one script.
+Us the following [module](https://github.com/tschaub/gh-pages) to deploy with a single script call.